Is an IDIQ right for you?

 Reduce timeframes and no protests under $10 million

 And since time is money, agencies can reduce their timeframes by using our GWACs.
-On average, task orders can be awarded in 45 days or less, and delivery orders in 1-3 days.
-And, there are no protests under $10 million as long as the scope, dollar value and period of performance are within the bounds of the GWAC.
+On average, task delivery orders can be awarded in 30 days or less.
+And, there are no protests under $10 million.

 Furthermore, agencies can also use GWACs to meet their small business goals under an exception to fair opportunity.
 And, NITAAC GWACs all carry the Best in Class designation.